peterpeter5/pyredux/README.md

 of the original javascript-implementation with full-api support.

-This package is currently only compatible with python2.7.
+This package is currently compatible with python2.7 and python >= 3.5.
-Support for Python >= 3.4 will be done in near future
+(At least tested for these versions)

 ## Dependencies
 - pyrsistent: persistent immutable data-structure